 See Also: Free Medical Schools

-Since obtaining a medical degree in Singapore is highly recommended, it would make sense that it comes with the necessary language requirements as well.
+Since obtaining a medical degree in Singapore is highly recommended, it would make sense that it comes with the necessary language requirements.
 As the three aforementioned medical programs are taught entirely in English, this is the language students will need to be proficient in.
 Of course, for those coming from English-speaking countries, this should not be a problem.
 However, other foreign students will be required to provide proof of language proficiency in the form of an IELTS or other similar exam as part of becoming a doctor in Singapore.

 Those coming to practice rather than study medicine in Singapore will also need to speak Malay, Singapore’s official language.
 This will help them communicate with Singapore citizens who are not fluent in English but require medical assistance nevertheless.